KaTom #: 847-RG1812

 Since these grills keep food in the open for extended periods of time, it's important that they provide your offerings with some protection from airborne contaminants.
 Sneeze guards, sometimes called breath guards, do just that.
 Not only do they provide translucent protection for your foods, they can also give your customers confidence that what they're buying is sanitary.
 Beyond those benefits, they are also required by many health codes.

-Some models come standard with one of these coverings.
+Some hot dog roller grills come standard with one of these coverings.
 If the one you choose doesn't, consider ordering one separately to provide that protection for your customers.